Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

 \subsection{Centre dynamics do not anticipate}

-Despite the presence of anticipatory convolutions appearing in the coordinate transform~\cref{eq:stsexform}, this subsection establishes that none of them appear in the center dynamics (when \(\Yv=\Zv=\ov\)) because anticipatory convolutions always involve un/stable variables. \cite{Bensoussan95} correspondingly show it is not necessary to anticipate noise on a stochastic inertial manifold.
+Despite anticipatory convolutions often appearing in the coordinate transform~\cref{eq:stsexform}, this subsection establishes that, as in the example~\eqref{eqs:stsetoyXY}, no anticipation appears in the center dynamics because anticipatory convolutions always involve hyperbolic variables. \begin{full} \cite{Bensoussan95} correspondingly showed it is not necessary to anticipate noise on a stochastic inertial manifold. \end{full}

 In the previous subsections, the anticipatory convolutions only occur when the rate~$\Re\mu>\muc$\,.
-But for both the center and the un/stable components, this rate occurs only when at least one un/stable variable, $Y_j$ or~\(Z_k\), appears in the term under consideration.
+But for both the center and the hyperbolic components, this rate occurs only when at least one hyperbolic variable, $Y_j$ or~\(Z_k\), appears in the term under consideration.
 Moreover, there is no ordinary algebraic operation that reduces the number of $\Yv$ and~\Zv\ factors in any term: potentially the time derivative operator might,

-but although in the algebra $X_\ell$~variables may be replaced by~$X_k$, $Y_\ell$~variables may be replaced by~$Y_k$, and $Z_\ell$~variables may be replaced by~$Z_k$, nonetheless the same number of variables are retained in each term and a $\Yv$ or~\Zv~variable is never replaced by an $\Xv$~variable.
-The reason is that the center and un/stable dynamics are \emph{linearly} decoupled in the original system~\cref{eqs:stsesde}.
-Consequently all anticipatory convolutions appear in terms with at least one component of the {un/stable variables}~$\Yv$ or~\Zv.
+but although in the algebra $X_\ell$~variables may be replaced by~$X_k$, the $Y_\ell$~variables may be replaced by~$Y_k$, and the $Z_\ell$~variables may be replaced by~$Z_k$, nonetheless the same number of variables are retained in each term and a $\Yv$ or~\Zv~variable is never replaced by an $\Xv$~variable.
+The reason is that the center and hyperbolic dynamics are \emph{linearly} decoupled in the original system~\cref{eqs:stsesde}.
+Consequently all anticipatory convolutions appear in terms with at least one component of the hyperbolic variables~$\Yv$ or~\Zv.

+In essence, such anticipation, and also memory integrals, are a relic of the need by extant forward theory for time limits \(t\to\pm\infty\)\,.

 Because of the form of the evolution~\cref{eq:stsesdenfxx} of the center modes~$\Xv$, the evolution~\cref{eq:stsesdenfxx} is also free of anticipatory convolutions within both the center-stable and center-unstable manifolds (\cref{def:nfnfim}).
-However, as seen in examples, there generally are anticipatory convolutions in the evolution~\cref{eq:stsesdenfxx} of the un/stable modes~$\Yv$ and~\Zv.
-Further, although the non-autonomous coordinate transform~\cref{eq:stsexform} has anticipatory convolutions, on the center manifold $\Yv=\Zv=\ov $ there are none.
-Consequently the preceding formal argument leads to the following corollary that extends straightforwardly that of \cite{Roberts06k} [Proposition~2].
+However, as seen in examples, there may be anticipatory convolutions in the term \(\cF(t,\Xv,\Yv,\Zv)\Yv\Zv\) of~\cref{eq:stsesdenfxx}.
+Further, although the coordinate transform~\cref{eq:stsexform} has anticipatory convolutions, on the center manifold $\Yv=\Zv=\ov $ there are none.
+These algebraic deductions lead to the following corollary that extends straightforwardly that of \cite{Roberts06k} [Proposition~2].

 \begin{corollary} Although \emph{anticipation} may be invoked, throughout both \(\Zv=\ov\) (the center-stable manifold, \cref{def:nfnfim}) and \(\Yv=\ov\) (the center-unstable manifold), there \emph{need not} be any \emph{anticipation} in the dynamics~\cref{eq:stsesdenfxx} of the center modes in the non-autonomous normal form of the system~\cref{eqs:stsesde}.
 Moreover, in $\Yv=\Zv=\ov$ (in the center manifold) the time dependent \emph{coordinate transform}~\cref{eq:stsexform} need not have anticipation. \end{corollary}